oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 BSD](http://opensource.org/licenses/bsd-license.php).
 It is possible that parts will be released under different licenses.
 But that is open.
 The goal is to not exclude anyone from using Oyranos.
-The ICC profiles are licensed, except a few, under [zip/libpng](http://opensource.org/licenses/zlib-license.php) license.
+The ICC profiles are licensed under [zip/libpng](http://opensource.org/licenses/zlib-license.php) license.
-They are separately packaged.
+They are separately packaged in the OpenICC-data package.

 ### Where can I get Oyranos?